-The three types of coursework include Practice.
-Formative, and Summative.
+The three types of coursework include Practice, Formative, and Summative.
 Coursework may be expected to be completed during class time or outside of school.

-Practice (0%) assignments are brief.
+- Practice (0%) assignments are brief.
 They are done to learn a new skill or to gain initial content knowledge, (e.g., student responses on white boards, a valid sampling of math problems, keyboarding exercises, diagramming sentences, checking and recording resting heart rate).
-Practice assignments are not generally graded for accuracy (descriptive freedback will be provided in class) and are not a part of the grade.
-Practice work is at the student's instructional level.

-Formative (35%) assessments/assignments are done for learning.
-They are minor assignments, (e.g., a three-paragraph essay, written responses to guiding questions over an assigned reading, completion of a comparison/contrast matrix).
-Formative assignments are graded for accuracy and descriptive feedback is provided.
+Practice assignments are not generally graded for accuracy (descriptive feedback will be provided in class) and are not a part of the grade.
+Practice work is at the student's instructional level. - Formative (35%) assessments/assignments are done for learning.
+They are minor assignments, (e.g., a three-paragraph essay, written responses to guiding questions over an assigned reading, essignments are graded for accuracy and descriptive feedback is provided.
 Descriptive feedback provides the student with the necessary information to improve their learning.
-Formative work is at the student's instructional level and/or grade level standards.
-It is suggested to have three to five formative assessments for every one summative assessment.
-Formative assessments may be assigned to be completed at home or at school.

-assigned to be compred at none of a system to a Summative (65%) assessmets/assignments are major end of learning unit tests or projects, (e.g., a research paper, an oral report with multimedia, science fair project).
+Formative work is at the student's instructional level and/or grade level standards, it is suggested to have three to five formative assessments for every one summative assessment.
+Formative assessments may be assigned to be completed at home or at school. - Summative (65%) assessments/assignments are major end of learning unit tests or projects, (e.g., a research paper, an oral report with multimedia, science fair project).
 Summative assignments are graded for accuracy.
-Summative assignments assessments may progress on grade level standards.
+Summative assignments assess the student's progress on grade level standards.
 Summative assessments may be assigned to be completed at home or at school.